Islam in Chile: History

 According to Chronicles of the History of Chile by Aurelio Díaz Meza, there was a man in the expedition of discoverer Diego de Almagro, called Pedro de Gasco who was a morisco, or Muslim from Spain who was forced to convert from Islam to Catholicism.
 The coming of moriscos was covered by history but, recently scholars of Chilean history have started acknowledging the country's Moorish heritage and its effects on the development of Chilean culture and identity.

 It is known that in 1854 two "Turks" resided in the country, a situation that was repeated in the censuses of 1865 and 1875.
 Their country of origin is not known, just that they were natives of some territory of the immense Ottoman Empire, and this was followed two years later by the first major wave of Muslims to Chile began in 1856, with the arrival of Arab immigrants from the Ottoman Empire territories consisting of today's Israel, Syria, Lebanon and Palestine.

 According to the 1885 census, the number of "Turks" had risen to 29, but there is no precise information on their origin and their faith, since religion was not included in that census.
-However, the census of 1895 registered the presence of 76 "Turks", 58 of them Muslims, who were primarily concentrated in the north of Chile in Tarapacá, Atacama, Valparaiso and Santiago.
+However, the census of 1895 registered the presence of 76 "Turks", 58 of them Muslims, who were primarily concentrated in the north of Chile in Tarapacá, Atacama, Valparaíso and Santiago.
 In the census of 1907, the Muslim population was reported to have increased to 1,498 people, all of them foreigners.
 They were 1,183 men and 315 women, representing only 0.04 percent of the population, although this was recorded as the highest percentage of Muslims in Chile's history.
 In 1920 a new census showed that the number of Muslims had decreased to 402, with 343 men and 59 women.
 The greatest numbers were in Santiago and Antofagasta, with 76 in each province.
 The latest census figures from 2002 found a total of 2,894 Muslims living in Chile (0.03% of the population over 15), 66% of whom were men.
 The previous census of 1992 did not include Islam as an alternative.